xuwang/coreos-docker-registry/README.md

     Image 511136ea3c5a already pushed, skipping
     Pushing tag for rev [511136ea3c5a] on {https://registry.docker.local/v1/repositories/test/scratch/tags/latest}

-Note: docker (1.2.0) search is not working at all with basic auth, push is partially working :-()
+_Note:_ docker (1.2.0) search is not working at all with basic auth, push is partially working :-()

+Use the Docker Registry API call for search:

+        curl --user test:test -s -XGET "https://registry.docker.local/v1/search?q=test
 ### Clean it up

 	exit # the coreos vm